Laya: A LeJEPA Approach to EEG via Latent Prediction over Reconstruction: Experiments

 \textbf{Fine-tuning protocols.} We primarily assess representation quality under a linear probing protocol.
 The pretrained encoder parameters are frozen, and a task-specific linear classification head is trained on the embeddings.
+We focus on frozen linear probing because our goal is to evaluate the intrinsic quality of the pretrained representations while minimizing confounds from model-specific downstream architectures and hyperparameter tuning.

 \textbf{Metrics.} We report Balanced Accuracy from linear probing as the primary task-level metric to account for the significant class imbalance common in clinical EEG datasets.
 For multi-label tasks, metrics are computed on flattened predictions across temporal segments.
-Comprehensive results including Macro-F1, ROC-AUC, and Cohen's $\kappa$ are provided in the Appendix \cref{app:eeg-bench-results}.